Skip to main content

 .select(SelectResult.all())

-The Query.execute() method returns each result as dictionary where they key is the database name, or the alias provided to the as function.
+The Query.execute() method returns each result as dictionary where they key is the collection name, or the alias provided to the as function.

 Example 4.
 ResultSet fFrmat From SelectResult.all()